fboundy/pv_opt/README.md

 - [Home Assistant Solis Sensor Integration](https://github.com/hultenvp/solis-sensor) (read-only mode)
 - [Home Assistant Solis Control Integration](https://github.com/stevegal/solis_control) (allows inverter control via solis_cloud and HA automations)

+PV Opt supports EV charging:
+ - If on Octopus Intelligent Go, PV-opt will incorporate any extra cheap slots in the house battery charge/discharge plan.
+ - If on the Agile tariff, PV Opt calculates a car charging plan which can be used to control a variety of EV chargers.
+ - If necessary Pv_opt automatically prevents house battery discharge during EV Charging.

 Once installed it should require miminal configuration.
 Other inverters/integrations can be added if required or can be controlled indirectly using automations.

 It has been tested primarily with Octopus tariffs but other tariffs can be manually implemented.